 - It allows for the testing of internal systems

 - System testing identifies circumstances for physicians and others who make entries in the clinical chart for clinical documentation improvement (CDI).

 - Using dual coding allows medical billing staff the opportunity to practice using ICD-10 codes.
 The ICD-9 codes serve as reminders for the proper ICD-10 codes – using the new codes with the old is a learning opportunity that keeps any ICD-10 training and knowledge from becoming stale.

 - Parallel ICD-9 and ICD-10 coding creates up-to-date data that is useful when negotiating contracts with payers.
 The practice also gives medical practices confidence that reimbursements do not change dramatically after the October 1, 2014 deadline.

 - The use of dual codes helps physician practices prepare to take part in external tests with insurance payer and clearinghouses.

 Unfortunately, dual coding is costly in man-hours, system development, and a slowdown in medical practice billing practice operations.
 But, smart practice administrators and practice owners find that using PracticeSuite is a way of mitigating dual coding costs and hassles.

 As the PracticeSuite system is cloud based, there is no need for investment in expensive hardware or software.
 The monthly affordable subscription cost is expensed not depreciated.
-Additionally, any device that connects to the Internet connects to PracticeSuite.
-Updates are the responsibility of PracticeSuite and occur at least once a month.
+Any device connected to the internet is connected to PracticeSuite.
+Updates are our responsibility and occur at least once a month.